csev/py4e/TRANSLATION.md

 I have detailed instructions as to the copyright of the book at:

 https://github.com/csev/py4e/blob/master/book3/AB-copyright.mkd

+Also, I would like a PDF (or Word) copy of any resulting transalation - either as a free and open link to your web site, or a copy I can host on www.py4e.com.
+You can sell access to your copy - I just want one archival copy so as to not lose your work.

 So far (and this is not required) most who have translated my book have given me permission to publish their work on Amazon and give the profits to charity.